magicalpuffin/mli-puffinsystems/src/lib/content/blog/20251218_standard-deviation-of-standard-deviation.md

 $$

 - $s$ is the sample standard deviation
-- $\sigma$ is the population or true standard deviation
+- $\sigma$ is the population standard deviation or true standard deviation
 - $(n-1)$ is the degree of freedom
+- $1-\alpha$ is the confidence level
 - $q_p$ is the $p$-th quantile of the chi-squared distribution, $\chi^2_{1-\alpha/2,n-1}$
 - Results are based on [Wikipedia Standard Deviation ](https://en.wikipedia.org/wiki/Standard_deviation#Confidence_interval_of_a_sampled_standard_deviation)